mikecrbenton/DateUtility/README.md

 # DateUtility
-CSC470 Software Engineering // Java Dates Class and Intro to JUnit Testing
+CSC470 Software Engineering // Java Dates Class and Intro to JUnit Testing.
+Links to Classes where code was written for assignment are listed below.

 ### Assignment 1: Java Dates
 Create a Java project called DateUtility and an org.usd.csci.util package.
 Create a Java class called DateUtility.java.